 \end{proof}

-\section{Relation to other solvers for diffusion models}
+\section{Relation to Other Solvers for Diffusion Models}

-While this paper primarily focused on Rex and the family of reversible solvers created by it, we wish to discuss the relation between the underlying scheme $\bm \Psi$ constructed from our method and other existing solvers for diffusion models.
+While this paper primarily focused on \rex and the family of reversible solvers created by it, we wish to discuss the relation between the underlying scheme $\bm \Psi$ constructed from our method and other existing solvers for diffusion models.
 The solvers considered here are all \emph{non-reversible}; for a discussion of prior \emph{reversible} solvers for diffusion models (EDICT, BDIA, O-BELM, CycleDiffusion) see \cref{app:reversible_diffusion}.

-Surprisingly, we discover that using Lawson methods outlined in \cref{fig:rex_construct2} (\cf \cref{fig:rex_construct} from the main paper) is a surprisingly generalized methodology for construing numerical schemes for diffusion modes, and that it subsumes previous works.
+Surprisingly, we discover that using Lawson methods outlined in \cref{fig:rex_construct2} (\cf \cref{fig:rex_construct} from the main paper) is a generalized methodology for construing numerical schemes for diffusion modes, and that it subsumes previous works.
 This means that several of the reversible schemes we presented here are reversible variants of well known schemes in the literature in diffusion models.